-Imagine that an existing network has its main router with DHCP.
+Imagine that an existing network has its main router with a DHCP server on it.
 Is it possible to connect Keenetic devices to this network and deploy a Keenetic Mesh Wi-Fi System on it?
 In this case, you need the Wi-Fi System Controller to act as an ordinary Wi-Fi access point.
 Is it possible to use Keenetic in this way?

-Although this connection scheme is not standard, it is possible to set up such a layout.
+Although this connection scheme is not common, it is possible to set up such a layout.

-The distinct disadvantage of this scheme is that Keenetic functions such as IP binding configuration, speed limits, schedules, viewing connection statistics and traffic, and more will not be available, because another router will perform the router and DHCP server functions.
+The distinct disadvantage of this scheme is that some functions such as IP binding, speed limits, schedules, viewing connection statistics and traffic, and more will not be available on this Keenetic because another router will perform the routing and DHCP server functions.

 To set up a Keenetic Mesh Wi-Fi System in an existing network, follow the steps below: